Player: Kevin Garnett

 If you spent time watching Team USA during the 2000 Olympics, you would’ve caught a glimpse of Garnett’s sneakers: the Flightposite 2.
 Whether it was seeing KG in the background during “The Dunk of Death” or footage of him dominating one-on-one drills during practice, the Flightposite 2 was ever present.

-Though Garnett wore three different Flightposite 2 colorways during the Olympics, he spent the most time in a player edition (PE) version of the white/midnight navy/blue-gaze colorway.
+Though Garnett wore three different Flightposite 2 colorways during the Olympics, he spent the most time in a player exclusive (PE) version of the white/midnight navy/blue-gaze colorway.
 Originally released in 2000, the white/midnight navy/blue-gaze colorway retroed in 2019.
 Overall, Nike did well with the retros though they deviated from the OGs in some noticeable ways.

 The biggest difference between the OGs and the retros was the outsole.
 On the 2019 retro, the entire outsole was navy blue, whereas on the OG, only the heel and midfoot were navy while the forefoot was white.
 The retro also left all Garnett branding off of the shoe, as KG is no longer affiliated with Nike.

 While in most cases, the OG better resembles the version that the player wore on court, the blue-gaze Flightposite 2 is unique in that the retro, with the all navy outsole, was closer in appearance to the version that KG wore on court.
 In other words, the OG deviated more from KG’s PE pair than the retros did!